VirtualSoC/vsoc/README.md

 ### 3. Reproducing Results

-1. As noted above, please check your hardware setup [here](https://github.com/VirtualSoC/vsoc/wiki/setup).

-2. Please follow the dedicated [guide](https://github.com/VirtualSoC/vsoc/wiki/reproducing-results) to carry out the experiments in our paper.
+1. Please follow the dedicated [reproduction guide](https://github.com/VirtualSoC/vsoc/wiki/reproducing-results) to carry out the experiments in our paper.

-3. We also provide our own measurement data and scripts to reproduce the figures in our paper.
+2. We also provide our own measurement data and scripts to reproduce the figures in our paper.
 Please check [this repo](https://github.com/VirtualSoC/vsoc-figures) for details.

 The following parts of README are not important to result reproduction, feel free to skip them if you do not want to build vSoC from scratch.